aimerib/smollmfinetune/ai_coder_tasks/tasks/R5-2_iceberg_model_subtext_generation.md

 ## 3. How?
 (The Implementation)

-This feature will be implemented by modifying the `think` step of the `AgenticLoopFramework` and leveraging the dual-head output capability planned in R4-3.
+This feature will be implemented by modifying the `think` step of the `AgenticLoopFramework` and leveraging the triple-head output capability from R4-6.

 1.  **Update the `Agent.think()` Method Signature:**
     -   In `narrative_engine/agent.py`, modify the `think` method in the `BaseAgent` interface.